Medieval (film): Release

 The film had its premiere on 5 September 2022 in Slovanský dům.
 It was attended by members of film cast and production such as Til Schweiger, Sophie Lowe and Petr Jákl.
 Michael Caine sent a video greeting.
 The film was released into cinemas on 8 September 2022.

 Home media and streaming

 The film was released for digital and streaming release on 31 October 2022.
 On 9 November 2022 the film was released on Netflix.

 Paramount Home Entertainment acquired the home video distribution rights to the film, set for release on Blu-ray around December 6, 2022.

 Reception

-On Rotten Tomatoes the film holds an approval rating of 41% based on 32 reviews, with average rating 5.0/10.
-Metacritic assigned the film a weighted average score of 48 out of 100, based on 12 critics, indicating "mixed or average reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 38% based on 34 reviews, with average rating 5/10.
+The website's consensus reads, "Some solid set pieces aren't enough to compensate for Medieval's thin and often incomprehensible plot."
+Metacritic assigned the film a weighted average score of 46 out of 100, based on 13 critics, indicating "mixed or average reviews".
 The film has a score of 58% based on 12 reviews on Czech website Kinobox.cz.